-I’m not saying get rid of ALL of the extras, but it may be hard to live on one income and expect to continue with the extras.
-Some “extras” may be cable or even an extracurricular activity that the kids are in.
-By getting rid of the extras, you are making it realistic to be able to pay your bills without stressing about everything else.
+I’m not saying get rid of ALL of the financial expenses, but it may be hard to live on one income and expect to continue with the extras.
+Some “extras” may be a cable or even an extracurricular activity that the kids are in.
+By getting rid of the extra expenses, you are making it realistic to be able to pay your bills without stressing about everything else.

 - Cable with all the extras: $100+ per month